Spanish Civil War posters

 Dimensions: 100 x 69 cm.

 from the Spanish Civil War Posters Collection.
 The collection includes more than 250 anti-Fascist posters, sent or brought home by American volunteers in the Spanish Civil War.
+See the poster collection in our Institutional Repository here.
 See a checklist of the posters held by Brandeis here.
 See a Special Collections Spotlight on the poster collection here.

 Add your links here